-There are such simple-minded people on this planet, not philosophers kind, but thinking about life kind; they have come to the conclusion that we are not a planet of people — Earth is the planet of insects, beetles, because there are many more of them, and they make up the bulk of life, somehow biologically inhabiting, and the man is a casual and possibly temporary accessory, which itself already promises to self-destruction, but beetles will remain eventually.
+There are such simple-minded people on this planet, not philosophers kind, but thinking about life kind.
+They have concluded that we are not a planet of people — Earth is the planet of insects, beetles because there are many more of them.
+They make up the bulk of life, somehow biologically inhabiting, and the man is a casual and possibly temporary accessory, which itself already promises to self-destruction, but beetles will remain eventually.
 I would think, man, will not be able to make a planet Earth completely uninhabited like Mars.

 Beautiful.
-Although sad, but beautiful.
-Maybe you would remember your conversation with Ravi Shankar?
+Although sad but beautiful.
+Maybe you would remember your conversation with ?
 Also, about the truths, because he was asking all kinds of truths here, you would ask him, he would answer you.
 Have you managed to figure out something with him?

 I would have to think now, to recreate each other exchange of thoughts from memory, but I think we would spend too much time on this here.

-Well, it is not necessary, if it is not viable, then let’s just leave like this.
+Well, it is not necessary if it is not viable, then let’s leave like this.
 You can better tell us what you pondered or prepared for, almost without knowing where you are going and what we are going to talk about here.

-I’ve been talking a little bit about it already, how you’ve phrased it, the truth, especially since the absolute truth is even wider abstraction; because if absolute truth exists, then there is non-absolute truth, partial, and conditional truth as well, all sorts of truths come out of that as if they are placed in some sort of shelves or shells, if you will, however, they are content free.
-Those shells or frames are used to fool someone or you can place something in them.
-In fact, you could tell the truth exists as a question, however unlikely it exists as a subject or an object.
+I’ve been talking a little bit about it already, how you’ve phrased it, the truth, especially since the absolute truth is even more extensive abstraction; because if absolute truth exists, then there is non-absolute truth, partial, and conditional truth as well, all sorts of truths come out of that as if they are placed in some shelves or shells, if you will, however, they are content free.
+Those shells or frames are used to fool someone, or you can place something in them.
+You could tell the truth exists as a question, however unlikely it exists as a subject or an object.
 There is the truth about something or someone’s truth, I would say, what truth, about what, whose truth?
 Suddenly we are confronted with all sorts of smart thinking: your truth is this, my truth is that, which means that there is no truth at all, there are only partial, relative, and so forth truths.
-So, if you wish, we can talk about a relative or pretending truths, however, there is no point to talk about perfect, abstract truth.
+So, if you wish, we can talk about a relative or pretending truths.
+However, there is no point to talk about perfect, abstract truth.

-Professor Algis Mickūnas, with whom we all had dinner together, was sitting here, and he said that there was the truth, timeless, eternal, well, at least as I understood it, mathematical...
+Professor , with whom we all had dinner together, was sitting here, and he said that there was the truth, timeless, eternal, well, at least as I understood it, mathematical...
 The triangle exists regardless of our view of it.
-"Mathematics does not exist in our consciousness, whether we look at it or not, it will be no matter what" — he said so.
-It seems to me that maybe... that you, for some reason, I have a suspicion that you feel, it is more than mathematics?
+“Mathematics does not exist in our consciousness, and whether we look at it or not, it will be no matter what” — he said so.
+It seems to me that maybe you, for some reason, I have a suspicion that you feel, it is more than mathematics?

 Yes, but he testifies to that knowingness through his presence, his life, his actions as he shares the truth he knows.
 And if everyone did that, would the world be different, humanity would be different?

-After all, it didn't come from the stars, some kind of geometric triangle; a man had to think that there is such a triangle and he is responsible for coming up with that triangle concept.
+After all, it didn’t come from the stars, some geometric triangle.
+A man had to think that there is such a triangle and he is responsible for it.
 I think so.
 It might be interesting to discuss this with Professor Mickūnas here.
-But since it passes through the human being, it is always possible (or I prefer that way) for the term "human being" to be seen in both dimensions — the individual and the whole.
+But since it passes through the human being, it is always possible (or I prefer that way) for the term “human being” to be seen in both dimensions — the individual and the whole.
 Otherwise, we may be roaming for a hundred years.

 Individuals have millions of all sorts of opinions and thoughts.
 Or don’t have, but could have.
 And that man, who is just a creature on this planet, well, he has something in common, and that is the knowledge of that universal man, let’s say it is.
 Yes, he can extrapolate it to a deity that it is God who said it was.
 And who is he?
 Hindu oldest wisdom says, “I am what I am.”
 And I do not need to explain — “I am”.
 And then this “I” is then as universal as, let’s say, the consciousness in which the perception was born, the self-concept that I am, and then all the subsequent questions arise.

-Then he asks, "And why am I?"
-And the more meaningful question is: "Who am I?
-Does anybody need me?"
-This is one of the main questions these days.
-When I talk to young people sometimes, I advise not to think "what I need" but "does anybody need me?".
-And if so, who/what needs me?
+Then he asks, “And why am I?”
+And the more meaningful question is: “Who am I?
+Does anybody need me?”
+When I talk to young people sometimes, I advise not to think “what I need” but “does anybody need me?”.
+And if so, who needs me?
 Perhaps there would be smarter answers.
-Not just a desperate question of an egoist, "What else do I need?"
+Not just a desperate question of an egoist, “What else do I need?”

 Yes, you need to ask.
-But if you only ask, "what else do I need?" you can take a shovel and go dig a pit for yourself.
+But if you only ask, “what else do I need?” you can take a shovel and go dig a pit for yourself.
 And dig yourself in there.
 Basic knowledge begins with that, and here it is the fundamental thing — knowing that you are.
 I know that I am.
 I realized that I am.
 I am something.
 Or maybe I dream that I am?
 For centuries this question has been raised.
-Ancient thinkers thought that maybe it was just a dream.
-Is that really the case?
-How are we acting, being, arguing, talking, fighting, demanding — is it a reality or just a dream?
-And perhaps it is God's dream about us?
+Ancient thinkers thought that perhaps it was just a dream.
+Is that the case?
+How are we acting, being, arguing, talking, fighting, demanding — is it a reality or only a fantasy?
+And perhaps it is God’s dream about us?

-I don't think that possible answer even exists.
-Are we ourselves or does anyone dream of us, and we just think we are?
+I don’t think that possible answer even exists.
+Are we, or does anyone dream of us, and we think we are?
 It cannot be guaranteed.
 Maybe we are part of the project.
-Whether it's deity or nature, the cosmos — after all, name it as you like it — is still about the same.
-Some kind of project is happening and we are part of it.
+Whether it’s deity or nature, the cosmos — after all, name it as you like it — is still about the same.
+Some project is happening, and we are part of it.

 I agree.
 But then, no matter what the project is, whether somebody dreams here, the way the monkey snapped and realized, started to think, ask questions.
-Still, getting involved with that project is important.
-It seems to me, that... and you said a few things right now like this is what unites all people.
-It is not obvious to everyone, others think that they are not connected by anyone, they only think of themselves, there are several, but not…
+Still, getting involved with that project is essential.
+It seems to me that this is what unites all people.
+It is not apparent to everyone, others think that no one connects them, they only think of themselves, there are several, but not…

 And then that time runs out and then there is no problem.
-But again, the question is: if you dream that you are, maybe you are just dreaming that you are, then your dream is also a presence or a way of being — to dream about yourself, for example.
+The question is: if you dream that you are, maybe you are just dreaming that you are.
+Then your dream is also a presence or a way of being — to imagine about yourself, for example.
 It means a certain presence, state.
 And then you receive a simple truth that, nevertheless, you are, you dream.

 There is another such phenomenon — suffering.
-There are also philosophies that claim to be overshadowed by suffering.
+Some philosophies claim to be overshadowed by pain.
 It seems to me that it relates to what we are talking about.
-And in your case, again, I may be wrong, but I have the feeling that you have found a very good relationship: you do not deny it, but at the same time somehow tame that existential suffering and you can talk about serious, painful things calmly, even with a smile.
-And that is interesting, it is an exceptional thing.
+And in your case, again, I may be wrong, but I have the feeling that you have found a perfect relationship: you do not deny it, but at the same time somehow tame that existential suffering and you can talk about serious, painful things calmly, even with a smile.
+And that is interesting; it is an extraordinary thing.

 These are the extreme cases of humanity, the same suffering here.
 I am scared.
-Because I am frightened, it is hard to respect myself and everything can look gross.
-And the very existence — suffering, "a hill of tears" — is a saying that comes from old age.
-I don't think life is a hill of tears.
-It can be understood in a completely different way.
-Life, that piece of time, that you have (here you are or dream that you are) is a gift.
+Because I am frightened, it is hard to respect myself, and everything can look gross.
+And the very existence — suffering, “a hill of tears” — is a saying that comes from old age.
+I don’t think life is a “hill of tears”.
+We can understand it in a completely different way.
+Life, that piece of time, that you have (or dream that you are) is a gift.
 You received a gift, so why should you feel disgusted?
-Even if all kinds of ugly things are mixed in there or something like that, there is never only just ugly things.
-There are both beautiful and joyful: there is joy, there is love, there is what a person supports himself with!
+Even if all kinds of ugly things are mixed in there or something like that, there is never only just nasty things.
+There is joy, and there is love, there is what a person supports himself with!

 So, everything fits in the same presence.
-You are, you exist, you are already... we have agreed that we are, and that is a fact.
+We have agreed that we are, and that is a fact.
 You can say that THIS is the truth.
-I would like the truth to be any fact which we acknowledge.
+I want the truth to be any fact which we acknowledge.
 There is no denying that we are, even if we are only dreaming.
-But still we are that way, we have the ability to dream of ourselves, or maybe we truly are, I do not deny it, but we are for a while.
+But still we are that way, we can dream of ourselves, or maybe we truly are, I do not deny it, but we are for a while.

-That fact of existence is usually rooted in all sorts of facts which we already regard as facts; that is, well, things, events are also facts, facts of existence are certain events.
-This is what the whole self-concept consists of, even beginning with the biological self-concept, we could say the bio-concept.
+That fact of existence is usually rooted in all sorts of effects which we already regard as facts; that is, well, things, events are also facts, facts of existence are individual events.
+The whole self-concept consists of, even beginning with the biological self-concept — we could say the bio-concept.
 Here is an item to eat!
 I realize: I can eat it.
 Here is a woman I can have.
 Here is a man who can have me if I am a woman, but I can have him, and anything else can come out of it.
-Such biofacts, truths, very simple truths, all of it is the biological state of, say, existence itself.
-You're like an organism, but you already exist, and some ideas in your head come out of that.
+Such biofacts, truths, elementary truths, all of it is the natural state of, say, existence itself.
+You’re like an organism, but you already exist, and some ideas in your head come out of that.
 That would be bio-state and bio-truth, which I named here.
-Biological truths, that’s the actual truth, I was able to do it and I did it.
+Biological truths, that’s the actual truth, I was able to do it, and I did it.